what is bonsai

 Tree SpeciesCharacteristicsSuitable Climate

-PinesLong needles, rugged appearance.Various climates and species-dependent.
+PinesLong needles, rugged look.Various climates and species-dependent.

 History and Origin of Bonsai